facebook/react/docs/docs/01-installation.md

 npm start
 ```

 Create React App doesn't handle backend logic or databases; it just creates a frontend build pipeline, so you can use it with any backend you want.
+It uses Webpack, Babel and ESLint under the hood, but configures them for you.

 ## Adding React to an Existing Application